 Risk factors for strokes include medical and personal factors that should be assessed with your physician.
-The National Stroke Association also points to a number of controllable risk factors that fall under the category of Lifestyle Risk Factors.
+The Heart and Stroke Foundation of Canada.points to a number of controllable risk factors that fall under the category of Lifestyle Risk Factors.

 Some other experts weigh in on controlling your risks: